markope/crossbarwww/website/crossbario/iotcookbook/Raspberry-Pi-Xbox-Controller.md

 scp xboxcontroller_adapter.py pi@<IP of your Pi>:~/
 ```

-and then start it, passing the URL of Crossbar.io
+and then start it, passing the URL of Crossbar.io, e.g.

 ```console
 sudo xboxdrv --quiet --detach-kernel-driver | python xboxcontroller_adapter.py --router ws://192.168.1.134:8080/ws